cattle-ops/terraform-aws-gitlab-runner/examples/runner-fleeting-plugin/README.md

 Multi region deployment is, of course, possible.
 Just instantiate the module multiple times with different AWS providers.
 In case you use the cache, make sure to have one cache per region.

+Attention: You have to built your own AMI before.
+See the [README.md](../../packer_images/README.md) for more information.

 ## Prerequisite

 The Terraform version is managed using [tfenv](https://github.com/Zordrak/tfenv).
 If you are not using `tfenv` please